COVID-19 - Vaccine

 - Infectious Disease Prevention and Control Act (Act 342)

-Update: Recent announcement by the Ministry of
+Update: Recent announcement by the

-Health, Malaysia on 25 May 2021 indicated that only the Pfizer
+Ministry of Health, Malaysia on 25 May 2021 indicated

-vaccine is allowed for pregnant women between week 14 and 33, or
+women between week 14 and 33, or they should defer

-defer vaccination till after their delivery.
-The AstraZeneca and
+vaccination till after their delivery.
+The AstraZeneca

-breastfeeding mothers, both the Pfizer and AstraZeneca vaccines are
+moment.
+As for breastfeeding mothers, both the Pfizer

-for them.
-For Sinovac vaccine, it is currently not recommended for
+Sinovac vaccine, it is currently not recommended for

 pregnant women due to the limited clinical data.
-Breastfeeding

-mothers who would like to opt for Sinovac vaccine are required to
+Breastfeeding mothers who would like to opt for

-their specialists prior to vaccination.
+specialists prior to vaccination.

 Vaccine | Pregnant Mothers | Lactating Mothers |